w3c/wai-curricula/content/foundation/understanding-and-involving-users.md

 {% include excol.html type="start" %}

-### Topic: Including Real People with Disabilities
+### Topic: Working with Real People with Disabilities

 {% include excol.html type="middle" %}

-Discuss different strategies to consider when working with people with disabilities, such as accommodations, accessibility of the facilities, and specific setups people with disabilities may require.
+Discuss different strategies to consider when working with people with disabilities, such as accommodations, participation modalities, accessibility of the facilities, and specific setups people with disabilities may require.

 #### Learning Outcomes for Topic

 Students should be able to:

 * identify the need for including people with disabilities depending on the project requirements and the activities to be conducted
-* articulate the advantages and disadvantages of remote versus face-to-face participation when working with people with disabilities
 * articulate the advantages and disadvantages of guided and non-guided testing
 * identify the existence of custom setups that may require researchers to visit users at their home or office
 * identify the following needs when research activities are conducted at a specific location: